 Hello!
 My name is Todd Fretto and I am Adjunct Faculty at Maricopa Community Colleges.
-Students call me "Mr. T." I teach in-person and on-line courses at Scottsdale Community College every semester, and I also teach one AJS 101 (Introduction to Criminal Justice) on-line course at Gateway Community College every semester.
-Scottsdale Community College and Gateway Community College are 2 of the 10 campuses which make up Maricopa Community Colleges, which serves about 200,000 students each year.
+Students call me "Mr. T." I teach on-line and in-person courses at Scottsdale and Gateway Community Colleges.

 If you would like to learn what and where I am teaching currently and in the future, go to the "Find a Class" Web-site at: http://classes.sis.maricopa.edu.
 There, you can search for me by name and semester.

-In addition to being Adjunct Faculty at Maricopa Community Colleges, I am also a full-time Police Sergeant (supervisor) at the Maricopa Community Colleges Police Department and a retired Phoenix Police Officer.
-Although I am a Police Sergeant, I am not a spokesperson for the Maricopa Community Colleges Police Department, any other law enforcement agency, or Maricopa Community Colleges.
+In addition to being Adjunct Faculty at Maricopa Community Colleges, I am also a full-time Police Commander (Interim) at the Maricopa Community Colleges Police Department and a retired Phoenix Police Officer.
+Although I am a Police Commander, I am not a spokesperson for the Maricopa Community Colleges Police Department, any other law enforcement agency, or Maricopa Community Colleges.
 My opinions are mine and mine alone.

 I graduated from Scottsdale Community College with an Associate of Applied Science degree (A.A.S.) in Administration of Justice in 1990.
 About one-month later, I postponed my college education to begin my career as a 21-year-old Phoenix Police Officer at the Phoenix Regional Police Academy.